Department of Nutrition and Food Engineering

 01752441365

-2. How to write a Result & Discussion for a qualitative research at Centre for Advanced Social Research
+3. How to write a Result & Discussion for qualitative research at Centre for Advanced Research

-3. How to analysis qualitative data using NVivo software (Proxy lecture) at Centre for Advanced Social Research
+4. How to analysis qualitative data using NVivo software (Proxy lecture) at Centre for Advanced Research

-4. How to collect qualitative data from the field (short training) at Centre for Advanced Social Research
+5. How to collect qualitative data from the field (short training) at Centre for Advanced Research

-5. How to Transcript & Translation from Audio recordings at Centre for Advanced Social Research
+6. How to Transcript & Translation from Audio recordings at Centre for Advanced Research

 Participation in training /workshop/webinar (Selected)

-• A to z Research Training, Organized by Centre for Advanced Social Research, Duration: 10 days long
+• A to z Research Training, Organized by Centre for Advanced Research, Duration: 10 days long

 • How to Write Theoretical Conceptual Framework (Webinar) Org. by CRID Social and Sustainable Development Lab